-The company was founded by Jan and Krystyna Łapaj, and the main activity The company was founded by Jan and Krystyna Łapaj, and the main activity is related to running two four-star hotels.
-After many years of work, the owners decided to transfer their business to children.
-A key to a successful succession was the Heritage Statute, which normalized the whole relationship between the family, the company and the ownership structure.
+The company was founded by Jan and Krystyna Łapaj, and the main activity is related to running two four-star hotels.
+After many years of work, the owners decided to transfer their business to their children.
+A key to a successful succession was the creation of the document the Heritage Statute, which normalized the whole relationship between the family, the company and the ownership structure.
 It reflects the intentions of the founders of the Family Company Łapaj – Krystyna and Jan Łapaj – establishing their company, as well as outlining the company’s development vision.

-The document consists of ten chapters and three family agreements.
-In these chapters are related to:
+The document consists of ten chapters and three family agreements, the chapters including:

 – ownership and management structure